 Your check engine light will most likely illuminate once it detects a fault in your idle control system.
 However, it can illuminate for many reasons and it may be difficult to pinpoint which car part is causing the problem.

 As a rule of thumb, get your vehicle checked by a professional when the check engine light activates.
-They would know how to diagnose the problem and suggest corresponding repairs.
+They would know how to further diagnose the problem.
 Aside from an illuminated check engine light, here are some other symptoms related to the code:

 - Low engine idle speed